kartikgidaveer/product-reactapp/README.md

 # Product Management System (Beginner Friendly)

+## About This Project

+This is a newly created React project for managing products.
+It is designed to be beginner-friendly and demonstrates basic CRUD operations, search functionality, and modern React development practices using Vite and Tailwind CSS.

 A simple React app to manage products.
 You can view, add, edit, delete, and search products.
 All styling is done with Tailwind CSS.